xiaolutech/devbox-update-action/README.md

 3. **Update Detection**: Compares current versions with latest available versions
 4. **File Updates**: Updates `devbox.json` and regenerates `devbox.lock`
 5. **Pull Request**: Creates or updates a pull request with the changes

+### Handling "latest" Packages

+By default, packages marked as `latest` (e.g., `nodejs@latest`) are not updated to preserve the user's intent to always use the latest version.
+However, you can enable lock file refreshing for these packages:

+- **`update-latest: false`** (default): Packages like `nodejs@latest` remain unchanged, and their lock files are not refreshed
+- **`update-latest: true`**: The action will regenerate lock files for `latest` packages to ensure they resolve to the actual latest versions, while keeping `devbox.json` unchanged

+This is useful when you want to periodically refresh the resolved versions in your lock file without changing your package specifications.

 ## Requirements